BartMassey/meme-voting/README.md

   a Power Series Borda Count variant in which the *r*-th ranked candidate gets weight *1/2^n*.

+I later implemented a fifth method specific to this election, in order to replicate the published results: see below.

+* Dowdall's Method with Auto Rounding is the Borda Count method actually used in the election studied; it inadvertently rounded the weights to two decimal places.

 This was definitely the simplest method: the total source for all variants was about 25 LOC of low complexity.